hosseind88/rsglare/README.md

-A rsglare that I wrote in rust
+A raytracer that I wrote in rust

 ### Quickstart: